jnsgruk/jnsgr.uk/site/content/posts/2024-02-16-packaging-scrutiny-for-nixos/index.md

 layout: post
 ---

+> **Update**: Since writing this post, I've contributed Scrutiny upstream to nixpkgs/NixOS.
+You can see the write up of that effort [here](https://jnsgr.uk/2024/02/contributing-scrutiny-to-nixpkgs/).

 ## Introduction

 In a recent (well, recent-ish) [episode of the Self Hosted Show](https://selfhosted.show/28), there was some talk of a hard drive monitoring tool called Scrutiny.
 Scrutiny is a hard drive monitoring tool that exposes S.M.A.R.T data in a nice, clean dashboard.
 It gathers that S.M.A.R.T data using the venerable [smartd](https://www.smartmontools.org/), which is a Linux daemon that monitors S.M.A.R.T data from a huge number of ATA, IDE, SCSI-3 drives.
 The code is available [on Github](https://github.com/AnalogJ/scrutiny).